iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 There's a pattern I really, really want but you don't have it and I can't find it anywhere else.

-• Make a suggestion using our Request FormPlease note that all designers are volunteers and the patterns they choose to design as well as technique are at their discretion.
+• Make a suggestion using our Suggestion FormPlease note that all designers are volunteers and the patterns they choose to design as well as the technique are at their discretion.
 Not all requests are fulfilled, but we do our best.

 I love social media!
 Where else can I find/follow Fandom In Stitches?